“No more diapers!” Sounds great, but how do you get ready for toilet learning? Here are some tips.

 Be sure you are ready!

 Helping your child learn to use the toilet takes time and patience.
 Have a potty chair, a child-sized seat that fits the toilet, and a sturdy stepstool on hand.
-Training can take 3 months or more.
+Training can take three months or more.
 Children with disabilities or developmental delays may need extra time and practice.

 Get your child interested!

-- Let her get to know her potty chair or portable toilet seat.
-Let her sit on it fully clothed, if she wants.
+- Let your child get to know their potty chair or portable toilet seat.
+Your child may want to try sitting on it fully clothed.

-- Check out children’s books about using the potty and read them with your child [e.g., It’s Potty Time by Chris Sharp (2009) and Once Upon a Potty by Alona Frankel (2007)].
+- Check out children’s books about using the potty and read them with your child.

-- Show him how the toilet works.
-Let him flush it if he wants.
+- Show your child how the toilet works.
+Let them flush the toilet.

 - Never leave a toddler alone in a bathroom.